zaibyte/pkg/xrpc/xtcp/README.md

 2. Implement End-to-End checksum.

-3. Use magic number to verify request.

-4. Add read/write deadline on each read/write.
+3. Add read/write deadline on each read/write.

-5. Add header.
+4. Add header.

-6. Import xlog for logging.
+5. Import xlog for logging.

-7. Replacing Gob encoding by binary encoding.
+6. Replacing Gob encoding by binary encoding.

-8. Remove batch supports
+7. Remove batch supports

-9. Remove public Async API
+8. Remove public Async API

+9. Client/Server reader will wait for a certain time to get header, if timeout it'll retry, avoiding hang.

 ## Performance Tuning

 The origin has tried its best to make things non-blocking.

+It's hard to compare directly, because the features of xtcp is limited.
+But use almost "same" benchmark test, xtcp gets 7-20x better than gorpc.
+(Both of them are using default configs)

 ### Done

+1. Binary encoding/decoding

+2. Reuse memory (pool for tiny bytes slice)

+...

 ### TODO